 Blackberry-Picking

-Blackberry-Picking by Seamus Heaney Late August, given heavy rain and sun For a full week, the blackberries would ripen.
-At first, just one, a glossy purple clot Among others, red, green, hard as a knot.
-You ate that first one…
+Late August, given heavy rain and sun For a full week the blackberries would ripen.
+At first just one, a glossy purple clot Among others, red, green, hard as a knot.
+You ate that first one, and its flesh was…

 Neutral Tones

-Neutral Tones by Thomas Hardy We stood by a pond that winter day, And the sun was white, as though chidden of God, And a few leaves lay on the starving sod; – They had fallen from an ash, and…
+We stood by a pond that winter day, And the sun was white, as though chidden of God, And a few leaves lay on the starving sod; They had fallen from an ash tree, and were gray.
+Your eyes on…

 Loveliest of Trees, the Cherry Now

-A Shropshire Lad 2 Loveliest of Trees, the Cherry Now by A. E. Housman Loveliest of trees, the cherry now Is hung with bloom along the bough, And stands about the woodland ride Wearing white for Eastertide.
-Now, of my…
+Loveliest of trees, the cherry now Is hung with bloom along the bough, And stands about the woodland ride Wearing white for Eastertide.
+Now, of my threescore years and ten, Twenty will not come again, And take from seventy springs…

 The Snow Man